jdevfullstack-tutorials/single-display-arduino-project/README.md

 for beginners doing project in Arduino.

-As from the previuos project, without microcontroller, you're only control is through an external switch.
+As from the previuos project, without a microcontroller, you're only control is through an external switch.
 And you are just limited to that.